What the—: A brief introduction to the em dash

 Em dashes can be used to separate parenthetical information—information that’s not central to the message—from the rest of a sentence.

 Clearly, there’s very little the em dash can’t do.

 P.S.
 The em dash and the en dash aren’t the only dashes that exist or have ever existed in the English language.
 Houston also discusses the rare quotation dash (the big brother of the em dash, used to denote lines of dialogue), the even rarer figure dash (the little brother of the en dash, used to divide strings of numbers that don’t represent ranges), and several thrillingly named hybrids: the commash (,—), the reversed commash (—,), the colash (:—), the semi-colash (;—) and the stop-dash (.—).
-So, if you were still looking for a snazzy name for your own language-related business…
+So, if you’re still looking for a snazzy name for your language-related business…

 References and further reading

 - Crystal, David (2015).
 Making a Point: The Pernickety Story of English Punctuation.

 - Hannay, Mike. & Mackenzie, J. Lachlan (2009).
 Effective Writing in English.